jonnor/datascience-master/tip260/README.md

 ## TODO

-* Finish technical review of truck sensors
+* Finish technical review of truck tracking

-* Write technical review of sound noise sensors
+* Finish technical review of pollution sensors
+* IMAGE: Map of sensors.
+Air Quality, Noise

+Motivation.
+Public concerns, health&safety for workers.

+* IMAGE: show how data flows to.
+Alternative: Table with datapoints
-* Write technical review of pollution sensors
+* Write recommendation about sensors

+* IMAGE: how a terminal operating system can look

+MAYBE

 * Add technical review of automated gates

-* IMAGE: Map of sensors.
-Traffic,environment